 The Environment Agency regulates the larger or more complex industries, which are known as "A1" installations.

 Do I need a permit?

 If your process is prescribed within the Environmental Permitting Regulations 2010 then you will need to apply for a permit.
-If your process is a "Part B" or "A2" then you must apply to this Council.
-If it is an "A1" activity then you must apply to the Environment Agency .
+If your process is a "Part B" or "A2" then you must apply to this council.
+If it's an "A1" activity then you must apply to the Environment Agency .

 How do I apply for a permit?

-You may download the standard application forms shown below and e-mail them to us at email@example.com or post them to us at Gloucester City Council, Environmental Protection Service, Herbert Warehouse, The Docks, Gloucester, GL1 2EQ.
+You may download the standard application forms shown below and e-mail them to us at email@example.com or post them to us at Gloucester City Council, Community Wellbeing, PO Box 3252, Gloucester, GL1 9FW.

 What conditions will be in the permit?

 The permit conditions will be drafted based upon government guidance contained in Process Guidance Notes and having regard to the specific circumstances of your activity.
 In most cases draft permits will be provided to operators for comment as part of the application process.
 But petrol stations and other small activities with simple "standard" permits are frequently not consulted in this way.